boldingd/EclipsePhaseContent/IndependantAerostats.md

 Each petal is 250m long, and each of the oval domes is roughly 200m long; this makes Siniyah much larger than other independent aerostat.
 As on most aerostats, a "bulb" containing the habitat's industrial equipment and material reserves is suspended beneath it, connected by a long, tapering "neck".

-The habitat is private, and access to it is tightly restricted.
+Siniyah is private, and access to it is tightly restricted.
-Airships are allowed to dock, but only for refueling or maintenance; their crews are restricted to the docks, however, and no other public access is granted.
+Airships are allowed to dock, but only for refueling or maintenance; their crews and passengers are restricted to the docks.
-As a result, information about the habitat's layout, population, or facilities is minimal.
+As a result, information about the habitat's layout, population, or facilities is minimal; what little information that is available is gathered from mesh-traffic and civic-net monitoring.

 It is believed to house a population of between six and seven thousand people.
-Two of the "leaves" appear to be given over to lavish residences for a thousand other elites, plus four thousand people serving as assistants, servants, or working in the habitat's service industry; though tightly controlled, the mesh and social-network footprint of these people allows us to be *relatively* confident of the numbers and layout.
+Two of the "leaves" appear to be given over to lavish residences for a thousand hyper-elites, plus four thousand people serving as assistants, servants, or workers in the habitat's service industry; the mesh and social-network footprint of these people allows us to be *relatively* confident of the numbers and layout.
 It is believed that the rents paid by these tenant hyper-elites are a significant source of income and political support for the Wells-al-Nair-Iyer family.
-The third leaf is appears to be given over to facilities for the family's private organizations and operations; we have little reliable information about what these may be, although the clan's access to specialized morphs and biotechnology suggest that they include gene-hacking facilities, wet-fab facilities, and morph-works.
+The third leaf appears to be given over to facilities for the family's private organizations and operations; we have little reliable information about what these may be, although the clan's access to specialized morphs and biotechnology suggest that they include gene-hacking labs, wet-fab facilities, and morph-works.
-The fourth habitat dome atop the central hub is conjectured to be a private, ultra-lux residence for the family itself.
+The fourth habitat dome atop the central hub is conjectured to be a private, ultra-lux residence for the family itself; very little information has escaped this environment.

 The aerostat is owned by the Siniyah Holding Company; Ellis and Samira Wells-al-Naar-Iyer, the oligarchs at the center of the family, own a 72% stake in the SHC.
 There is a case to be made that the aerostat is therefore in effect a kingdom: while there is a veneer of private ownership and administration using a hypercapitalist model, possession and command of the habitat ultimately traces back to two people, Ellis and Samira Wells-al-Naar-Iyer.
 Since the habitat is independent of any other organization, it is ultimately under no authority but theirs.

+Notably, despite operating on a hypercapitalist model, both the habitat itself and the Wells-al-Naar-Iyer family are independents; they are members of neither the Planetary Consortium nor the Morningstar Constellations.
+It is believed to do business with – and host hyperelite tenants from – both.
+This may give the habitat (and its controlling hyper-elite dynasty) access to a broad base of power and support on Venus.

+The Wells-al-Naar-Iyer clan's distrust of hackable technology (and external dependencies) has impacted the design of the habitat and its infrastructure.
+It is believed that the habitat uses a neural substrate for control, rather than a traditional hab-ops center; unlike outer-system efforts, which use neuromorphic nanotissue, it is believed that Siniyah uses an entirely organic system.
+What digital infrastructure they do have appears to be a mix of private in-house software and patched open-source code; they have a deep-seated distrust of software that they do not control that rivals the most paranoid free-software activist.
+They also place a heavy emphasis on security, aggressively defending any system that is publicly accessible, and moving anything even remotely sensitive off the public mesh.

+Their extreme paranoia in regards to infosec is another reason that relatively little information is known about the hab.
+However, it should also be noted that they are limited by the availability of resources; their pool of infosec talent is relatively small, and they simply do not have the resources to re-implement as much of the modern mesh "stack" as they might like.

-While the level of secrecy is concerning – to say nothing of the moral discomfort from sharing the skies with a kingdom – we have no specific information regarding an active X-risk originating from the habitat at this time.
+While the level of secrecy is concerning – to say nothing of the moral discomfort Venusians may feel from sharing the skies with a kingdom – we have no specific information regarding an active X-risk originating from the habitat at this time.
-If anything, the clan's distrust of "hackable" technology and their lack of access to a major fighting force (*à la* Direct Action for the Consortium) makes them less likely to pose a threat than most other hypercapitalist habitats.
+If anything, the clan's distrust of "hackable" technology and their lack of access to a major fighting force (*à la* Direct Action for the Consortium) makes them less likely to pose a threat than other hypercapitalist habitats.
 Infiltration efforts are ongoing, but are not a priority at this time.